 Here are some of the things the sales “engineers” said during this seminar, in response to audience questions:

 - Q. How does auto-increment work in replication?
-A: On slaves, you have to ALTER TABLE to remove auto-increment because only one table in a cluster can be auto-increment.
+A: On replicas, you have to ALTER TABLE to remove auto-increment because only one table in a cluster can be auto-increment.
 When you switch replication to a different master you have to ALTER TABLE on all servers in the whole cluster to add/remove auto-increment.
 (This lie was told early in the day.
 Each successive person who took a turn presenting built upon it instead of correcting it.
 I’m not sure whether this was admirable teamwork or cowardly face-saving.)

 - Q. Does InnoDB’s log grow forever?
 A: Yes.
 You have to back up, delete, and restore your database if you want to shrink it.